RenaShahMSFT/AzureFilesVPN/README.md

 ## Step 5

 Run [RouteUpdatingScript.ps1](RouteUpdatingScript.ps1) powershell script.
-In the script - Make sure to replace the VNet Id that was copiued in the step above and the file share information with your own.
+In the script - Make sure to replace the VNet Id that was copied in the step above and the file share information with your own.

 ## Step 6